 - 16 coconut macaroon cookies divided

-- 1/2 cup confectioners' sugar
+- ½ cup confectioners' sugar

-- 1/2 cup toasted coconut divided
+- ½ cup toasted shredded coconut flakes divided

-Chop up 12 of coconut macaroon cookies into small pieces.
+- Chop up 12 of coconut macaroon cookies into small pieces.
 Toss two-thirds of the chopped coconut macaroons in the bottom of 4 serving dishes.
 Set the one-third aside.

-Toss remaining chopped coconut macaroons over top of the cream cheese filling.
+- Toss remaining chopped coconut macaroons over top of the cream cheese filling.

-Toss half of the toasted coconut over top.
+- Toss half of the toasted coconut over top.

-Toss remaining half of the toasted coconut over top of the whipped cream.
+- Toss remaining half of the toasted coconut over top of the whipped cream.

-Top each parfait with one cookie.
+- Top each parfait with one cookie.

-Refrigerate for a minimum of 30 minutes, or up to 4 hours.
+- Refrigerate for a minimum of 30 minutes, or up to 4 hours.
 If making ahead of time wait to garnish with the 4 coconut macaroon cookies on top until you're ready to serve.

-Serve with a big old coconut loving smile!
+- Serve with a big old coconut loving smile!